chaynHQ/little-window/README.md

 5. Run the app in dev mode:
 `npm run dev`

+Testing:
+1. Run `npm test` in the command line
+2. Run `cd client` then `npm test` to run React tests

 ## Setting up Dialogflow

 You can setup your conversation flow in Dialogflow using the following guidelines: